Dashboard Overview

 - If a repeated manual process should happen automatically, build an [Automation](https://mailrith.com/docs/automations.md).

-If the dashboard shows an error, refresh once, then open the feature page related to the failed data.
+If the dashboard shows an error, refresh the page once.
+Then open the feature page connected to the failed metric.
 For example, if subscriber metrics fail, open Subscribers.
 If send metrics fail, open Broadcasts or Sequences.
-This helps you tell whether the issue is limited to one dashboard card or affects the underlying feature page too.
+This check helps you see whether the issue affects only one dashboard card or also affects the underlying feature page.

 ## Related Guides